Serrowxd/SinForsaken_React/README.md

 - Navigation breaks at lower viewports, this needs to be fixed as well.

 - Add more stuff to the landing page, possibly a suggestion to visit the raider section, then some videos, possibly some of the MSPaint strats?

+- Set color constants in `theme.js` for each class, deconstruct, then call them in props.